felwal/felwal.github.io/content/projects/ar-escaperoom.md

 ### Findings

-Here are our main insights:
+Our main insights include:

-- _multitasking modalities was difficult_: e.g. handling both a tangible and touchscreen
+- _multitasking input modalities was difficult_ – e.g. handling both a tangible and touchscreen

 - _tangibles had unclear affordances_ – but felt natural, immersive, and engaging once learnt

-- _puzzle order affected learning_ of how to interact with untraditional modalities
+- _puzzle order affected learning_ of how to interact with untraditional modalities.
+Testers tried to interact with AR buttons like tangibles or vice versa, depending on which modality they used previous.